UU-Human-Evolution/1MB335/Lab8.md

 #####Question 1:
 **Which files do IQ-TREE output?
 Explain briefly what each of them is.**

+IQ-TREE creates several tipes of trees.
+In order to properly visualize your tree, you'll need to use specific software, as trees are not represented in a way we can easily understand in our files.
+In order to plot them, we are going to use [FigTree](SRC/FigTree_v1.4.4).
+Download it into your computer and run it the same way you run BEAST.

 #####Question 2:
-**IQ-TREE creates several tipes of trees.
-Compare the *.bionj* tree with the ML tree.
+** Compare the *.bionj* tree with the ML tree.
 Are there any differences?
 If so, explain what they are and why do you believe they are there.**

 Now let's look at the .iqtree file.